Ginger Snaps Baking Affairs

 Instructions:

-• Preheat the oven to 350 degrees and line two baking sheets with silicone baking mats.
+• Preheat the oven to 350 degrees and line two baking sheets with parchment paper.
 Set aside.

 • In a medium-sized bowl, whisk together the flour, corn starch, baking soda, and salt.
 Set aside.